 Decorating your verandah with pot plants is one of the easiest ways to give it a touch of colour.
 And you needn’t go out to your latest (and expensive) home ware or garden shop to pick out the pots.

 If you allow your creativity to flow, you’ll notice discarded items that can be used for potty purposes: water jugs, watering cans and gumboots are just a few of the many possibilities in your home for upcycling.

 If you’ve already picked your colour theme, make sure that even the blossoming flowers on your verandah or porch fit the palette.
 If you’ve chosen soft pastel hues, go for lavender, orchids, white roses or carnations.

 If you’d rather something more bright and lively, choose chrysanthemums, marigolds, geraniums, and pansies.
-But stick to one or two specific colours so your verandah isn’t so riotously colourful that you can’t relax!
+But stick to one or two specific colours so the space isn’t so riotously colourful that you can’t relax!

 If you’ve already got these flowers growing in your yard, take a trimming and replant it in some healthy, nutrient-dense soil.
 Then watch it grow and blossom!

-Flowers also complete the “smell” component of your verandah.
+Flowers also complete the “smell” component.
 If you go for beautifully scented flowers like lavender or roses, you’ll be ready to unwind amid the intoxicating aroma your decorations will produce.

 3. Outdoor pillows to colour your verandah